-MMA8453Q has four functions that can be used to keep the sensor from falling asleep; transient, orientation, tap, and motion/ freefall.
+MMA8451Q has four functions that can be used to keep the sensor from falling asleep; transient, orientation, tap and motion/ freefall.
 One or more of these functions can be enabled.
 In order to wake the device, four functions are provided; transient, orientation, tap, and motion/freefall.
-The auto-wake/sleep interrupt does not affect the wake/sleep, nor does the data-ready interrupt.
+Note that the FIFO does not wake the device.
+The auto-wake/sleep interrupt does not affect the wake/sleep, nor does the data ready interrupt.
+The FIFO gate (bit 7) in register 0x2C, when set, will hold the last data in the FIFO before transitioning to a different ODR.
+After the buffer is flushed, it will accept new sample data at the current ODR.
 See register 0x2C for the wake from sleep bits.